-There have been communes in America for 300 years.
-Timothy Miller has written two books which together are a survey of American communes that were in existence from 1900 – 1975.
+There have been communes in America for over 300 years.
+Timothy Miller has written a trilogy of books which together are a survey of American communes that were in existence from 1900 – 2000.

 Miller sets seven conditions a community must meet before the community reaches the status of being a commune.
 For example, the first four are: